MicrosoftDocs/defender-docs/defender-endpoint/advanced-features.md

 ## Enable advanced features

-1. Log in to [Microsoft Defender XDR](https://go.microsoft.com/fwlink/p/?linkid=2077139) using an account with the Security administrator or Global administrator role assigned.
+1. Go to the [Microsoft Defender portal](https://go.microsoft.com/fwlink/p/?linkid=2077139) and sign in.

 2. In the navigation pane, select **Settings** \> **Endpoints** \> **Advanced features**.